How does Brexit affect me?

 Living and working in the UK

 The UK’s exit from the EU and its rules and regulations does not affect the visa arrangements New Zealand has with the UK.
-The Youth Mobility Scheme visa will still be available to New Zealand citizens.
+The UK’s Youth Mobility Scheme visa remains available to New Zealand citizens.

 If you have specific visa enquiries, or you are concerned about an application for a visa to the UK being delayed, you should refer to the UK authorities (external link)

 Advice relating to the EU

 For further specific advice relating to issues such as travel, residency, education and employment in the EU, see the European Commission’s Preparedness Notices (external link).